Call one of our locations now!

 FREQUENTLY ASKED QUESTIONS ABOUT CORNEAL SURGERY

-Does a cornea surgery require the doctor to remove the entire cornea?
+Does corneal transplant surgery require the doctor to remove the entire cornea?

 What if a donor doesn’t have the same blood type as me?